Netcracker/qubership-pipelines-declarative-executor/README.md

 Atlas Pipelines are intended to be composed of jobs following a certain contract, that are implemented as executor-agnostic python modules, packed into docker containers.

-Example modules for this repo are going to be developed and built [in a separate repo with development guide](https://github.com/Netcracker/qubership-cli-command-samples).
+Example modules for this repo are developed and built [in a separate repo with development guide](https://github.com/Netcracker/qubership-pipelines-cli-command-samples).

 ### Installation: